jlkruguer/jlkruguer.github.io/README.md

 Hello!
 I'm Jordan.
-I'm a data scientist and researcher.
+I'm a data scientist and researcher with 3+ years of experience at at early and growth stage startups.

 I currently work at [Kairos Aerospace](https://kairosaerospace.com/) where we are working to reduce GHG emissions by finding the largest methane emission sources quickly and efficiently.